Michelle Badash, MS

-Medications for nausea, also called anti-emetics, are given to help treat nausea and vomiting that may be caused by chemotherapy, radiation, or surgery to treat cancer.
+Antiemetics are given to help treat nausea and vomiting that may be caused by chemotherapy, radiation therapy, or surgery to treat cancer.
 Prochlorperazine can be taken by mouth, injection, or a suppository.
-Ondansetron and granisetron can be taken orally or as injections; metoclopramide is usually given by injection.
+Ondansetron and granisetron can be taken by mouth or as injections.
+Metoclopramide is usually given by injection.
 Dronabinol is a synthetic cannabinoid taken by mouth.

 Corticosteroids help reduce inflammation and relieve pain due to inflammation.

 Opioids act on the central nervous system to relieve pain.
 These drugs can be very effective however, opioids must be used with great caution because they can be mentally and/or physically addicting.
 If you are going to take one of these drugs for a long period of time, your doctor will closely monitor you.

 The most common side effects of opioids include:

 During cancer treatment, blood cells can be destroyed along with cancer cells.
 Filgrastim helps your bone marrow make new white blood cells, which help your body fight infection.
 Therefore, filgrastim helps to reduce your risk of infection.
 Epoetin helps your bone marrow make new red blood cells.

 Both filgrastim and epoetin are given by injection in your doctor's office.

 NSAIDs are used to relieve pain and inflammation.

 If you are taking medications, follow these general guidelines:

 Colon cancer treatment option overview.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/types/colorectal/patient/colon-treatment-pdq#section/_135.
 Updated July 22, 2015.
 Accessed December 2, 2015.